rozlynboutin/microbiome_helper/MicrobiomeHelper-Virtual-Box.md

 We have constructed a Linux (Ubuntu v16.04 LTS Desktop) Virtual Box image that can be used to run all Microbiome Helper workflows and tutorials.
 This Virtual Box image can be run on any operating system (Windows, Mac, Linux) and saves the time consuming task of installing and configuring multiple bioinformatic packages.
 If you use any tools packaged with this image be sure to cite the tool's authors.

+## Includes

+The Microbiome Helper VirtualBox includes several [bioinformatic packages](https://github.com/mlangill/microbiome_helper/wiki/requirements) used in our standard operating procedures and tutorials.
+The image also includes other tools for microbiome analyses such as for [predicting phenotypes](https://github.com/mlangill/microbiome_helper/wiki/Predict-phenotypes) or [sequencing error correction](https://github.com/mlangill/microbiome_helper/wiki/Error-correction).
+Please cite all of the tools that you use for your analysis.

 ## Requirements
 * Any desktop or laptop purchased within the last 3-5 years should work.
 * Must be 64-bit